somleng/somleng-project/docs/introduction_for_development_organizations.md

 Cambodia is a country consistently ranked as one of the most vulnerable to the effects of natural disasters.

-In order to deliver timely and potentially lifesaving information to people in disaster prone areas an Early Warning System (EWS) was conceived by the organization [People In Need (PIN)](https://www.clovekvtisni.cz/en/what-we-do/humanitarian-aid-and-development/cambodia) <sup>[1](#footnote-ews-article)</sup>.
+In order to deliver timely and potentially lifesaving information to people in disaster prone areas, an Early Warning System (EWS) was conceived by the organization, [People In Need (PIN)](https://www.clovekvtisni.cz/en/what-we-do/humanitarian-aid-and-development/cambodia) <sup>[1](#footnote-ews-article)</sup>.

 [PIN](https://www.clovekvtisni.cz/en/what-we-do/humanitarian-aid-and-development/cambodia) realized that the EWS needs to be accessible to all Cambodians, regardless of literacy and Internet connectivity issues.

-They decided to look into solution which uses voice based messaging for alerts and [(IVR)](https://en.wikipedia.org/wiki/Interactive_voice_response) for registration.
+They decided to look into a solution which uses voice based messaging for alerts and [Interactie Voice Response (IVR)](https://en.wikipedia.org/wiki/Interactive_voice_response) for registration.
 In collaboration with [UNICEF](https://www.unicef.org/cambodia), they decided to use [RapidPro](http://rapidpro.io/), an open-source platform of applications that delivers rapid and vital real-time information, to manage the registration of users into the system.

-With help from the Royal Cambodian Government, the [Telecommunication Regulator of Cambodia (TRC)](https://www.trc.gov.kh) and the [National Committee for Disaster Management (NCDM)](http://www.ncdm.gov.kh/) regulated that the Early Warning System must be provided free of charge by the [Mobile Network Operators (MNOs)](https://en.wikipedia.org/wiki/Mobile_network_operator) in Cambodia.
+With help from the Royal Cambodian Government, the [Telecommunication Regulator of Cambodia (TRC)](https://www.trc.gov.kh) and the [National Committee for Disaster Management (NCDM)](http://www.ncdm.gov.kh/), it was regulated that the Early Warning System must be provided free of charge by the [Mobile Network Operators (MNOs)](https://en.wikipedia.org/wiki/Mobile_network_operator) in Cambodia.

 With the pieces of the puzzle coming together the problems that still remained were:

 1. How to connect RapidPro to the MNOs for user registration?
-2. How to send out automated alerts to people in at risk in the event of an emergency?
+2. How to send out automated alerts to people at risk in the event of an emergency?

 ### Introduction to Somleng